wolfpackthatcodes/vite-typescript-package-toolkit/README.md

 - GitHub Actions for pull requests, publishing to npm registry & GitHub Packages.
 - GitHub community standards documents and policies.

+---

 #### Tech Stack

-The tech stack used in this repository:
+The tech stack included in this repository:

 - Node.js
 - Vite